Samael1254/miniRT/README.md

 - Set the texture scaling in the .mrt file
 - Choose screen size (in .rt file or in command line)
 - L->l for lights since there can be several
-- Remove the obligation for vectors to be normalized

 ##### User interaction
 - Display filter name in the terminal when pressing P